 Sports are by far the most popular video programs ever broadcasted, whether on TV or online.
 Viewership numbers online are increasing rapidly.
 Live streaming of March Madness 2011 was up 60 percent over the previous year.
-Adobe estimated that sports streams using their video platform increased 640 percent from 2012 to 2013.
+For example, Adobe estimated that online sport streaming using their video platform increased 640 percent from 2012 to 2013.
 In 2014, the Winter Olympics Hockey final (U.S. vs. Canada) garnered 2.1 million unique viewers.
 In 2016, Super Bowl 50 was streamed to almost 4 million viewers, each watching an average of 101 minutes.
-Twitter, Facebook, and Yahoo now offer free MLB, NBA, and NFL streams of select games.
+Twitter, Facebook, and Yahoo now offer free MLB, NBA, and NFL online sport streaming of select games.

-This isn’t confined to major sports leagues either.
+This trend doesn’t stop with major sports leagues, either.
 Universities, colleges, high schools, and amateur sporting leagues are getting in on the action as well.
 One example is the growing NFHS Network, which streams high school sports games from more than 24 states.
 Another comes from NexGen Tour, which streams Ultimate Frisbee games from around the world.
 Schools like John’s Hopkins University are now streaming every sporting event online.

-In this article, we’re focused on organizations and individuals who are broadcasting sports live over the internet.
-Specifically, we’re going to go over five steps to make your live streaming better, more rewarding, and easier than ever[Tweet “Five steps to make #sports #livestreaming easier and higher quality:”]
+In this article, we’ll focus on organizations and individuals who are broadcasting sports live over the internet.
+Specifically, we’ll review five steps to make your live streaming better, more rewarding, and easier than ever.

-Step 1: Achieving maximum video and streaming quality for online sports streaming
+Step 1: Achieving maximum video and streaming quality for online sport streaming

 Live streaming sports is different than streaming other events.
-Most other events don’t feature athletes moving at top speed.
+For one, most other events don’t feature athletes moving at top speed.
 That’s truly one of the biggest challenges with sports live streaming: movement.
-Speed determines many of the settings and challenges that broadcasters will face.
+Speed determines many of the settings and challenges that broadcasters face.

-Another factor is the elements.
-Many sporting events will take place outdoors, making weather a concern.
-This is a bit more of a side issue, but it’s still critical.
+Another factor for online sport streaming is the elements.
+Many sporting events take place outdoors, making weather a concern.
+This is a bit more of a side issue, but it’s still critical to consider.
 Proper weatherproofing for equipment should mitigate this issue without too much concern.